Mohammad-Subhan/Network-File-Downloader/README.md

 - **Single Server Download**: Download a file from a single server using TCP connections.
 - **Multi-Server Download**: Download file fragments from multiple servers in parallel using file segmentation and recombination.
 - **Server Failure Handling**: In case of a server failure, the client retries downloading the file fragment from another available server.
-- **Download Resuming**: The system allows for download resumption if interrupted.

 ## Requirements